punktDe/TYPO3.ext.th_rating/README.rst

 Support welcome
 ===============
 Please support this extension by doing some translations.

-Just check [Crowdin](https://crowdin.com/project/typo3-extension-thrating) if you're interested.
+Just check `Crowdin<https://crowdin.com/project/typo3-extension-thrating>`_ if you're interested.
+If it happens that your favorite language is missing, please don't hesitate to contact the extension author asking to activate it.

 Important updates
 =================